frequently asked questions

 When do you wear a homecoming mum?

 Homecoming mums are worn to the homecoming game.
 In many high schools across Texas, students are also permitted to wear their mums and garters to classes during the day and to the homecoming pep rally.
 Sometimes mums are worn by students participating in the homecoming parade.
+Traditions vary school by school.

 Where do you get a homecoming mum?